GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 give it a standardized location that may be expected on Windows.
 A manual copy will ask for administrative rights.

-That last step is actually two separate actions, and they can also be accomplished by using the native Microsoft build tools directly within the build that is configured in that first CMake step.
+That last step is actually two separate actions, and they could also be accomplished by using the native Microsoft build tools directly within the build that is configured in that first CMake step.
 That Microsoft Visual Studio solution, called `libpqxx.sln` will contain projects to build the